lucioerlan/WhatsApp-Bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🤔 About The Project

-Endless images of good morning in a group of whatsapp!
+Good morning images, every day, in a whatsApp group!

 <br />
 <!-- ABOUT THE PROJECT -->